 The Company has a loan agreement with HSBC Bank Canada under a credit facility.
 The credit facility consists of a \$100,000 operating loan which bears interest at the bank's prime rate plus 1.25% per annum and is payable on demand.
 The loan is secured by a general security agreement providing a first security interest in all of the Company's assets and ranks ahead of all other loans.
-As at September 30, 2013, the Company had drawn \$25,597 against this credit facility and, as at June 30, 2013, the Company had no outstanding drawings against this credit facility.
+As at December 31, 2013 and June 30, 2013, the Company had no outstanding drawings against this credit facility.